geneseframework/mapper/README.md

 [Top](#table-of-contents)
 ### Basics
-We saw on the [basic configuration](#configuration) section that a file called `geneseconfig.ts` must be at the root of your project :
+We saw on the [basic configuration](#configuration) section that a file called `geneseconfig.ts` can be added at the root of your project :

 ```ts
 export const geneseConfig: GeneseConfig = {